Congressman John Sarbanes has represented Maryland’s Third Congressional District in the U.S. Congress since 2007.

 He currently serves on the House Committee on Energy and Commerce and the House Subcommittee on Environment and Climate Change.
 He serves as Vice Chair of the House Subcommittee on Health.
 Congressman Sarbanes also serves on the House Oversight and Reform Committee and its Subcommittee on Government Operations.
 Since 2017, he has chaired the Democracy Reform Task Force, a bold effort in the House of Representatives to build a government that puts the public's interests ahead of special interests.

-Born and raised in Baltimore, Congressman Sarbanes has experience working in the private, public and nonprofit sectors.
-He and his family live in Towson, giving him the opportunity to drive home every night and hear from people he serves in Congress.
+Born and raised in Baltimore, Congressman Sarbanes has experience working in the public, private and nonprofit sectors.
+He and his family live in Towson, giving him the opportunity to drive home every night and hear from the people he serves in Congress.
 Listening to their concerns allows him to better represent Maryland and has shaped his work in the House of Representatives.

 Democracy Reform Task Force

 As chair of the Democracy Reform Task Force, Congressman Sarbanes works to fight back against special-interest policies in Congress, while advancing positive reforms to improve accountability and transparency in government.
 To that end, Congressman Sarbanes authored H.R.
 1, the For the People Act – a historic reform package to clean up the culture of corruption in Washington and return to government of, by and for the people.
 H.R.
 1 passed the U.S. House of Representatives on March 8, 2019.